Online Tactics: Spreading the Word/Building an Audience

 Use columns and regularly-appearing features

-Regular columns or features can hook readers — that’s why newspapers generally run op-ed columnists on predictable days (Krugman in the Times, Mondays and Fridays).
+Regular columns or features can hook readers — that’s why newspapers generally run op-ed columnists on predictable days.
 Your site might have a weekly feature on the ridiculous things your enemies are up to (Wednesday Wackos) or on a particular topic area (Tech Tuesdays, a la the Kojo Nnamde show).

 Use Email